Magnesium aspartate: Dosage

-Magnesium supplements and other magnesium containing products, such as antacids, can bind with prescription medicines, reducing their effectiveness.
+Magnesium supplements and other magnesium-containing products, such as antacids, can bind with prescription medicines, reducing their effectiveness.

 Safety

 Adverse effects from magnesium occurring naturally in food have not been described.
-However, excessive magnesium supplementation causes diarrhea — a side effect used by prescription as a laxative.
-Individuals with kidney disease have higher risk for adverse effects with magnesium supplementation.
+Excessive magnesium supplementation causes diarrhea, a side effect used by prescription as a laxative.
+Individuals with kidney disease have higher risk of adverse effects with magnesium supplementation.
 Excessive magnesium supplementation may cause a fall in blood pressure.